mulesoft/template-wday2snow-worker-migration/README.md

 ## endpoints.xml<a name="endpointsxml"/>
-This is the file where you will found the inbound and outbound sides of your integration app.
+This is the file where you will find the inbound and outbound sides of your integration app.
-This Anypoint Template has only an [HTTP Inbound Endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Endpoint+Reference) as the way to trigger the use case.
+This Anypoint Template has only an [HTTP Connector](http://www.mulesoft.org/documentation/display/current/HTTP+Connector) as the way to trigger the use case.

-**HTTP Inbound Endpoint** - Start Report Generation
+**HTTP Connector** - start Workers synchronization
 + `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
-+ The path configured by default is `migrateworkers` and you are free to change for the one you prefer.
++ The path configured by default is `migrateworkers` and you can change it for the one you prefer.
 + The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
 CloudHub will then route requests from your application domain URL to the endpoint.
-+ The endpoint is configured as a *request-response* since as a result of calling it the response will be the total of Workers migrated and filtered by the criteria specified.